pydoit/doit/doc/uptodate.rst

 ``save_executed`` to ``task.value_savers``.So whenever this task is executed this task value 'run-once' will be saved.

-Finnaly the return value should be a boolean to indicate if the task is up-to-date or not.
+Finally the return value should be a boolean to indicate if the task is up-to-date or not.
 Remember that the 'values' parameter contains the dict with the values saved from last successful execution of the task.
 So it just checks if this task was executed before by looking for the